 Though looking out for these signs can help, they often emerge once the damage has already been done.
 To catch them earlier, it’s best to call in pest control experts who use special devices to detect termites earlier and more accurately.

-What should I do if I spot termites?
+What should I do if I spot termites in the house?

 Termites don’t just go away on their own – as long as there are wood sources around, they can stay for years.
 So, don’t ignore the signs, and be sure to find ways to exterminate them.
-Also, take note of damaged items to prevent any potential accidents.
+Also, take note of items they might have damaged to prevent any potential accidents.

-There are various known DIY methods for termites, including insecticides.
+There are various known DIY methods for termites in the house, including insecticides.
 Yet these are often ineffective as most homeowners aren’t equipped to apply them adequately; this can result in little or no improvement, and can potentially cause harm to those in the home from the chemicals present.

-Without proper treatment, termites can move to other locations in your home, so it’s important to get experts on the job once you notice them.
+Without proper termite treatment, they can move to other locations in your home or outdoor areas, so it’s important to get experts on the job once you notice them.

 Preventative methods